subagents-orchestration-guide by shinpr

 3. document-reviewer → PRD review **[Stop: PRD Approval]**

-4. technical-designer → ADR creation (if architecture/technology/data flow changes)
+6. technical-designer → ADR creation (if architecture/technology/data flow changes)

-5. document-reviewer → ADR review (if ADR created) **[Stop: ADR Approval]**
+7. document-reviewer → ADR review (if ADR created) **[Stop: ADR Approval]**

-6. technical-designer → Design Doc creation
+9. technical-designer → Design Doc creation (pass codebase-analyzer output as additional context)

-7. document-reviewer → Design Doc review
+7. document-reviewer → Design Doc review (pass code-verifier results as code_verification)

 8. design-sync → Consistency verification **[Stop: Design Doc Approval]**